MaciejLoj/rest-api/README.md

 ## Starting the app

-Below commands allow you to start the project locally by building up the container and running the app locally.
+To start the app just follow below commands that will allow you to start the project locally by building up the Docker containers and running the app locally.

-What you have to do is just get to the directory containing docker-compose file and type in below commands.

 ```
 $ make build-dev